 Cultural programme : St Edmunds Chapel Dover

-St Edmund’s Chapel, Priory Road, Dover CT16 1BB
+On Sunday MARCH 8th 2020 from 2-4.30pm at St Edmund’s Chapel, Priory Road, Dover CT16 1BB

 Empowering Women Through Drawing and Writing